Children of Zodiarcs

 The other characters are all flat and one-note (if they’re lucky—there are plenty of mini-bosses with nothing more than a name and custom portrait).
 They don’t show any sort of depth or growth.
 Your party members are the most fleshed-out, as each mission has a few “moments of quiet” where you get to see the party interact with each other.
 These moments of quiet do help develop the characters and the world... but it might do so a bit too well.
 Sometimes an idea or plot point will pop up in these conversations that feels like it should have been developed and addressed in the main campaign.
 For instance, in one conversation you learn about one party member’s “life-mystery,” which is their entire purpose for existing... and yet is literally never mentioned outside this one scene.

 The art is colorful and expressive, but the character designs are... inconsistent.
 The character designs that the developers actually created are fine.
 (My one real complaint is that the “random girl off the street” character is a bit over-designed for a random girl off the street.)
 The issue is that Children of Zodiarcs is a Kickstarter game, and the backer-designed characters stick out like sore thumbs.
-In fact, the reason I discovered Children of Zodiarcs was Kickstarted was that I kept on thinking that some of the characters looked like a modern guy randomly inserted into the game, and then had the epiphany that these characters were probably the result of a “Appear as an in-game character!” backer reward.
+In fact, the reason I discovered Children of Zodiarcs was Kickstarted was that I kept on thinking that some of the characters looked like a modern guy randomly inserted into the game, and then had the epiphany that these characters were probably the result of an “Appear as an in-game character!” backer reward.

 The game does seem like it wants to discuss complex issues, but the cutscenes are so short, it doesn’t have time to do much but bring the issue up and move on.
 There isn’t enough time to resolve or even discuss them.
 For instance, in one cutscene, one character says that becoming a criminal is always a choice and another character replies that for some people in the Shambles, it’s literally their only option for survival.
 And that’s literally the entire conversation on the topic.
 I appreciate Children of Zodiarcs’ ambition in trying to discuss topics like this, but that ambition can’t remedy the fact that in the end all they do is give these issues a cursory mention.